kingdido999/zooming/README.md

 #### `Zooming.open(selector | element, [callback])`

-Zoom in on the matched element.
+Open (zoom in) the matched element.
 Fires optional callback when the transition is done.

 #### `Zooming.close([callback])`

-Zoom out if currently zoomed-in.
+Close (zoom out) if currently zoomed-in.
+Fires optional callback when the transition is done.

+#### `Zooming.grab([callback])`

+Grab the current image and apply extra zoom in.
+Fires optional callback when the transition is done.

+#### `Zooming.release([callback])`

+Release the current image.
 Fires optional callback when the transition is done.

 #### `Zooming.config(options)`